 615 hours (5 months)

 The Truck driver program is intended for beginners.
-It leads to a Diploma of Vocational Studies (DEP) and is given as a full-time day or evening course in French and in English.
+It leads to a Diploma of Vocational Studies (DEP) and is given full time, Monday to Friday (30 hours/week), in French and English, day and evening.

 COST OF TRAINING: $132

 Payable upon confirmation of the course start date.